Sera Cuni | Co-owner and chef,

 Susan White | Co-owner and marketing manager

-Unlike her foodie partner, Susan is a product of the South—a child raised on easy-to-bake casseroles and Sunday lunches of fried chicken, deviled eggs and savory green beans.
+Unlike her foodie wife, Susan is a product of the South—a child raised on easy-to-bake casseroles and Sunday lunches of fried chicken, deviled eggs and savory green beans.
 However, like Sera, Susan also discovered her passion early.
 Growing up, she loved to write poems and stories, a hobby she eventually mustered up the courage to pursue professionally.
 A graduate of Campbell University with a BA degree in mass communication, Susan worked for 17 years as a journalist, including for The Daily Reflector in Greenville, N.C., The Winston-Salem Journal, in Winston-Salem, N.C. and The Virginian-Pilot in Norfolk, Va.
 Susan spent the majority of her journalism career shining a brighter light on social justice issues, including poverty, homelessness, mental illness and hunger.
 Over the years, she received numerous awards for her emotional and thought-provoking storytelling, including the national Casey Medal for Meritorious Journalism for her reporting on children and families.
-In 2008, she left newspapers and joined the UNC School of Social Work as a marketing writer and academic editor.
-Shortly after moving back to North Carolina, Susan met Sera over a delicious meal with friends.
-Although opposite in many ways, their partnership in life and in business is a well-balanced one filled with love, laughter and of course, great food.
+In 2008, she left newspapers and joined the UNC School of Social Work as a strategic communications specialist.
+In August 2023, Susan left UNC to help manage the community fridge nonprofit Feed-Well Fridges and to launch her own business Micro-Root Media, a communications and consulting firm in Chatham County.

 Christina Infanti | Director of Catering